Identification, mass and age of primary red clump stars from spectral features derived with the LAMOST DR7: Data and Method

 \subsection{Method}

-In the past decades, many machine learning methods have been successfully applied to stellar spectrum to classify and physical parameters estimation, such as ANNs, SVM, KNN, KPCA and so on.
+In the past decades, many machine learning methods (such as ANNs, SVM, KNN, KPCA, etc.) have been successfully applied to stellar spectral classification and physical parameters estimation.
 XGBoost proposed by \cite{chen2016xgboost} is a supervised learning algorithm realized by gradient tree boosting, which can solve machine learning problems such as classification and regression.
 XGBoost optimizes the gradient boosting framework \citep{friedman2001greedy,friedman2002stochastic} and has a faster parallel processing speed and higher accuracy than the traditional decision tree.
 Since it was proposed in 2016, it has been widely used in various fields such as price prediction \citep{gumus2017crude,jabeur2021forecasting}, disease diagnosis \citep{ogunleye2019xgboost,pang2019novel}, fault detection \citep{zhang2018data,chakraborty2019early} and so on because of its high accuracy and no less than that of ANNs.

 XGBoost is composed of multiple CARTs (Classification And Regression Tree).
 Each decision tree learns the residual of the sum of the target value and the predicted value of all previous trees.
 Multiple decision trees make decisions together, and finally add up the results of all trees as the final prediction result as shown in Fig. \ref{fig:fig1}.
 In the training stage, each new tree is trained on the basis of the previously trained tree.
 Each tree is generated by the idea of binary recursive splitting: firstly, the loss function is set to traverse the feature and the segmentation point, and the sample is divided into two sub sample sets by the feature and the segmentation point with the most reduced loss function, and then the process is recursive to the sub set until the end condition is satisfied.
 The prediction value of the model is stored on the leaf node of the tree, and the average value of most samples in the leaf node is usually taken as the prediction value of the node.
 In the testing stage, the samples to be identified are put into the model, starting from the root node of each tree, passing through the branches to a leaf according to the conditions, and then the corresponding results are obtained.